-User Story Mapping is a collaborative approach in agile software development that helps teams visualize a product's features from the user's perspective.
+User Story Mapping is a collaborative approach in software development that helps teams visualize a product's features from the user's perspective.
 This article explores the top 5 user story mapping tools, their pricing structures, key features, and integration capabilities.

 Quick Overview